CAN YOU LIVE on Social Security alone? The answer is a big fat “it depends.”

 For the vast majority of Americans, there’s no reason to do so.
 Even modest saving and investing can make a big difference to your retirement years.
 If you’re still in the workforce, get time on your side.
 Save whatever you can and leave it to grow.
 Your future, retired self will thank you.

 Richard Quinn blogs at QuinnsCommentary.com.
 Before retiring in 2010, Dick was a compensation and benefits executive.
-His previous blogs include Under Construction, Get Me the Doctor and Mini-Golf, Anyone.
+His previous articles include Under Construction, Get Me the Doctor and Mini-Golf, Anyone.
 Follow Dick on Twitter @QuinnsComments.